error-message

 Illustration Through Case Law

-The balance due from Shivani on 1st April 2021 is Rs 17,000 as per the account books of Rajkumar for the FY 2020-21.
+The balance due to Shivani on 1st April 2021 is Rs 17,000 as per the account books of Rajkumar for the FY 2020-21.
 In FY 2021-22, the following transactions took place between Rajkumar and Shivani during the year:-

 • On 14th April 2021, Rajkumar took a further loan of Rs 4,000 in cash from Shivani.

-• On 30th April 2021, Rajkumar repays the loan by a cheque of Rs 21,000.
+• On 30th April 2021, Rajkumar repays the loan through a cheque of Rs 21,000.

 • On 6th May 2021, he again took a loan of Rs 19,000 in cash.